glynos/url/README.md

-This library is released under the Boost Software License (please see http://boost.org/LICENSE_1_0.txt or the accompanying LICENSE_1_0.txt file for the full text.
+This library is released under the Boost Software License (please see http://boost.org/LICENSE_1_0.txt or the accompanying LICENSE_1_0.txt file for the full text).

 [`optional`](https://github.com/TartanLlama/optional/blob/master/COPYING)
 and [`expected`](https://github.com/TartanLlama/expected/blob/master/COPYING)